Do you need a hand choosing the right mountain bike?

-The manufacturers also state geometry such as head tube angle.
+The manufacturers also state geometry such as the head tube angle.
 With all of this information.
 It is quite easy to pick the correct size for you.
-To help you even more, check out the chart below for a rough sizing guide.
+To help you, even more, check out the chart below for a rough sizing guide.

 To adjust your riding position, you may need to move the saddle, or even buy a different stem or handlebars.
 These are examples of typical adjustments that most experienced cyclists make.
 If you are just a beginner, try different set-ups until you find out what is comfortable for you.